 I am a BACP Accredited Counsellor/Psychotherapist (Registered MBACP (Accred)).

-I am experienced in helping adults and young people who are experiencing difficulties with:
+I am experienced in helping adults and young people who are experiencing a wide range of difficulties, including:

-I have worked as a counsellor for The Youth Counselling Service and have training and experience of working with adolescents and young people.
+I have volunteered as a counsellor for The Youth Counselling Service and have training and experience of working with adolescents and young people from 12 to 25 years of age.

 I receive regular supervision with an experienced professional, in line with BACP requirements, which helps me to develop and reflect upon my counselling practice so that I am able to deliver the best service I can to my clients.